-Soka Gakkai International (SGI) is a lay Buddhist movement that brings together more than 12 million people around the world in 192 countries and territories.
-The SGI was founded on January 26, 1975, on the war-ravaged island of Guam.
+Soka Gakkai International (SGI) is a global association of grassroots organisations with more than 12 million members in 192 countries and territories worldwide.
+The SGI was founded on January 26, 1975 in the island of Guam.

 The organizational roots of the SGI date back to 1930 in Japan, when Tsunesaburo Makiguchi (1871-1944) and Josei Toda (1900-58) founded the forerunner of the Soka Gakkai (Society for the Creation of Value).

 The Soka Gakkai (literally, Society for the Creation of Value) began as a study group of educators started by Tsunesaburo Makiguchi, an author and educator.
 Makiguchi was passionately dedicated to the reform of the Japanese educational system.
 His theory of value-creating education is centered on bringing out the unlimited potential of every individual and regards education as the lifelong pursuit of self-awareness, wisdom and development.

 The publication of the first volume of Makiguchi’s The System of Value-Creating Pedagogy on November 18, 1930, marked the establishment of the Soka Kyoiku Gakkai, forerunner of the Soka Gakkai.